Quadratic Funding

 Epoch 4 introduced quadratic funding (opens new window) to Octant, a mechanism that empowers communities by assigning greater weight to a large number of small donations over a small number of large donations.
 This method ensures that projects with a broad base of support benefit the most.
 Widely regarded as an excellent consensus-building mechanism, quadratic funding is considered an optimal way to distribute funds to public goods in democratic communities (opens new window).

-Epoch 4 also introduced two additional changes to Octant's public goods funding mechanism:
+Epoch 4 also introduced two additional changes (opens new window) to Octant's public goods funding mechanism:

 1. Removal of the minimum funding threshold;